shreyashsaitwal/AsteroidDB/README.md

 It can be installed on [Heroku](https://www.heroku.com/) with one click, if you don't want to deal with setting up thing (as I did).
 AsteroidDB is using [Flask](http://flask.pocoo.org/) micro-framework and written in Python, so you can understand that how it is easy to improve the code.

+### Get AsteroidDB

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/yyusufcihan/AsteroidDB)

-### Who is AsteroidDB for?
+#### Who is AsteroidDB for?

-- For people who wants to create cross-platform apps with same database service.
+- For people who wants to create cross-platform apps with using same database service which doesn't require any 3rd party libraries.
- > For example; Google's Firebase is working very well, however, some programming languages still don't support Firebase officially because of libraries. (such as C#)
+ > For example; Google's Firebase is working very well, however, some programming languages still don't support Firebase officially because of libraries. *(such as C#)* But if your app is supporting Web requests like POST, GET etc. Then AsteroidDB will work for you.

 - For people who don't wants to deal with setting up database thing.
  > AsteroidDB supports Heroku's one-click Deploy function, so if you click on the button, a new app will be created from this repo.
 This means you can just access your web database easily in seconds.